List of The Blacklist characters: Alina Park

 In "The Avenging Angel", while passing the drug test to return to the job, Ressler asks Park for help by giving her correct biomaterial to him, as his first own test contained the prohibited oxycodone, making it impossible to show the needed results.
 When Ressler passes the test, his analysis shows the wrong hormone level, leaving a possibility for Park to be having cancer.
-In "Benjamin T. Okara", while being under the attack of a powerful energetic weapon, Park got her tumor shredded, but after a short test conducted by Peter, it became obvious that Park had been pregnant all that time and now lost her embryone as a side effect.
-This puts her relationships with Peter at risk.
+In "Benjamin T. Okara", while being under the attack of a powerful energetic weapon, Park got her tumor shredded, but after a short test conducted by Peter, it became obvious that Park had been pregnant all that time and now lost her embryo as a side effect.
+This puts her relationship with Peter at risk.

 In "Laszlo Jancowics", Park comes to Aram for help.
-When he is filling in the annual report, she asks him not to mention her permanent headaches as she afraids of losing her job and going off the field.
+When he is filling in the annual report, she asks him not to mention her permanent headaches as she is afraid of losing her job and going off the field.
 Aram faithfully agrees to do so, but, when Alina stuns and loses the suspect in the recent crossfire due to her headache, she admits them happening and Aram posts it into the report, after which her position is strongly affected.
 In "Caelum Bank", she is removed from the field as the result of her constant headaches.
 Anticipating demotion by the FBI and the Task Force, she turns to Red seeking a way to be engaged with the investigations, but, after he refuses to help, she returns to the Task Force and accepts her new role in the team.
+Ironically, her visit with Red unintentionally helps him figure out the identity of Liz's killer, and Park herself figures out their identity shortly after.
+After discovering that she's pregnant and solving Liz's murder, Park decides to leave the task force.